Bulat-Ziganshin/FastECC/README.md

 close to the maximum possible for 8-bit RS.
 So, it seems that FastECC territory starts right where 8-bit codecs territory ends - if you need more than 256 data+parity blocks, FastECC should be faster than any 16-bit RS coders, otherwise 8-bit [ISA-L] or [CM256] is preferable.

-Moreover, FastECC is free from patent restrictions that has any **fast** 16-bit RS codec using PSHUFB (i.e. SSSE3).
+Moreover, FastECC is free from patent restrictions that has any fast RS codec employing PSHUFB (i.e. SSSE3).
 And slow codecs are several times slower than MultiPar, so they have even less chances.

 There is a great alternative to FastECC - [Wirehair] library, but afair it also may be covered with patents.